haynakoban/laravel-cheat-sheet/README.md

 # Laravel Packages Installation Cheat Sheet

-This cheat sheet provides quick instructions for installing optional Laravel packages that can enhance your experience as a new Laravel developer.
+This cheat sheet provides quick instructions for installing Laravel packages that can enhance your experience as a new Laravel developer.
 You can choose to install these packages as you explore Laravel and its capabilities.

 ## Table of Contents